 The jury only gets to consider admissible evidence.

-The jury only gets to hear abou damages permitted by Virginia law.
-Indeed, Virginia employs Model Jury Instruction 9.000, which provides what you can claim:
+The jury only gets to hear about damages permitted by Virginia law.
+Virginia employs Model Jury Instruction 9.000, which provides what you can claim:

 Learn more about Virginia damages here.
 This means that there will likely be evidence that you’ll want to present, which is inadmissible.

-For example, evidence regarding “what could have happened,” is generally not admissible in a Virginia car accident case.
+For example, evidence regarding “what could have happened,” is generally inadmissible in a Virginia car accident case.
 Indeed, I have many clients tell me that they “could have been killed,” or are worried about “what injuries could have happened” due to the accident.

 This also means that your concerns about future consequences of your injuries aren’t automatically admissible.
 Perhaps you suffered a fracture that has since healed, but you’re worried about future arthritis.
 That too will require a doctor to testify to a reasonable degree of medical probability that they believe you’ll have future arthritis.